-Based upon the medical literature available, Sweet’s syndrome probably affects no more than 3 people per 10,000 globally (Zamanian and Ameri, 2007) – a rare disease is a disease that affects less than 5 people per 10,000.
+Based upon the medical literature available, Sweet’s syndrome affects no more than 3 people per 10,000 (Zamanian and Ameri, 2007).

-There are no official global statistics to tell us for certain how many people have Sweet’s syndrome, and figures obtained via medical case-studies can vary a lot.
-According to some of these studies, Sweet’s syndrome could affect as few as 0.27 people per 10,000 in some countries, or up to 3 people per 10,000 in others (Ginarte and Toribio, 2011: 120; Zamanian and Ameri, 2007).
+There are no official statistics to tell us for certain how many people have Sweet’s syndrome, and figures obtained via medical case-studies can vary.
+According to some of these studies, Sweet’s syndrome could affect as few as 0.27 people per 10,000 in some countries (treating figures from 1990 in Scotland as representative of the UK), or up to 3 people per 10,000 in others (Iran) (Ginarte and Toribio, 2011: 120; Zamanian and Ameri, 2007).

-As Sweet’s syndrome can sometimes be triggered by infection, it tends to be more common in countries where infection is poorly controlled or people are more likely to develop infections (Ginarte and Toribio, 2011: 120).
+As Sweet’s syndrome can sometimes be triggered by infection, mainly upper respiratory tract infection, it tends to be more common in countries where people are more likely to develop infections (Ginarte and Toribio, 2011: 120).